StandardWobin/initServer/README.md

 quit;
 ```

-6. set up my sql enter *password* as password. **generate and store new root password** and deactivate everthing you will be asked and what sounds more secure
+6. set up my sql enter *password* as password. **generate and store new root password** and deactivate everything  you will be asked and what sounds more secure
 ```
  sudo mysql_secure_installation
 ```